iamdcj/javascripts/objects/prototypes/inheritance/README.md

 ```
 Xavi.valueOf() // valueOf is a method on Object, the end of the chain so to speak.

-// Player {name: "Xavi Hernandez", position: "CM"}
+// Player { name: "Xavi Hernandez", position: "CM" }
 ```

-We can see from the above that inheritance across multiple instances of a thing is possible because of what is referred to as JavaScript's 'prototypal inheritance' mechanism.
+We can see from the above that inheritance across multiple instances of a thing is possible because of JavaScript's 'prototypal inheritance' mechanism.

 ---
 NOTES